SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Memories.md

   providing context to an LLM call without adding latency.

 * **Read-and-Update Nodes**: Before reading, these nodes first trigger the **file-based** memory creation process to ensure the data is current.
-This can introduce latency but guarantees the freshest chronological context.
+This can introduce latency but helps achieve the freshest chronological context.

 * **`RecentMemorySummarizerTool`** (Pure/Fast Reader)
   Reads the last few summary chunks from the Long-Term Memory File, providing context on recent parts of the